pulkitpathak99/Cognicare-for-Dementia/README.md

 ## 🙏 Acknowledgments

-- Smart India Hackathon for providing the platform to develop this solution
+- TechJam2.0 for providing the platform to develop this solution
 - All contributors and supporters of this project
 - The open-source community for the amazing tools and libraries